When we say "Choose your destination. We'll help you get there." we really mean it!

 The College N.O.W. program at Heartland lets hundreds of eligible high school students earn college credit before they even graduate.
 And each year more than 14,000 children and adults enjoy community education classes and professional development opportunities at HCC.
 Our GED and English as a Second Language programs create life-changing opportunities for close to 1000 area residents annually.

-Additionally, the College serves as a community resource, offering community education classes and professional development opportunities.
-Area residents actively utilize HCC's facilities, which include the Challenger Learning Center and the Astroth Community Education Center.
+Heartland's campus is beautiful.
+Popular campus destinations include the Challenger Learning Center, the Astroth Community Education Center and the Child Development Lab.
 The Corn Crib is home to the Frontier League's Normal CornBelters baseball franchise.
-It also serves as the stadium for the nationally recognized Heartland Hawks softball, baseball teams as well as men and women's soccer teams.
+It also serves as the stadium for the nationally recognized Heartland Hawks softball and baseball teams as well as men and women's soccer.